CSharp-Pills-15mg/Life-inside-await/README.md

 ### Question

 - What is doing the `await` behind the scene?
-What is the level of magic needed to understand it?
+Is that magic?
+Can be understood?